South Asian men share experiences to support prostate cancer research

 A recent community workshop brought together South Asian men in Bristol to talk openly about prostate cancer – a topic often described as taboo in their communities.

-It set out to raise awareness of prostate cancer, encourage conversations, and gather feedback to inform future research.
+The event held at Wellspring Settlement near the University of Bristol’s Barton Hill micro-campus, was organised in collaboration with community partners CAAFI Health.
+It set out to raise awareness of prostate cancer, encourage conversations and gather feedback to inform future research.

 Creating a safe space